getalp/Flaubert/README.md

 The Cross-lingual Adversarial dataset for Paraphrase Identification PAWS-X is publicly available and can be downloaded at [this](https://github.com/google-research-datasets/paws) adress.

-To fine-tune FauBERT on the PAWS-X dataset:
+To fine-tune FlauBERT on the PAWS-X dataset:
 ```bash
 TBD
 ```

-To evaluate FauBERT on the PAWS-X dataset:
+To evaluate FlauBERT on the PAWS-X dataset:
 ```bash
 TBD
 ```